georgeee/cardano-sl-article/article.md

         * Otherwise it may easily lead to situation when less than majority of stake is online once Reward era starts.
     3. Before this withdrawing stake action occurs, stake should be still being controlled by _$S$_ nodes.
-    4.  _(Optional)_ Stake transition should be free for user.
+    4.  _(Optional)_ Stake transition during unlocking should be free for user.

-The big concern is the fact that all real stakeholders won't be online simultaneously in the beginning of the mainnet.
-We propose a solution for this concern.

 ## Proposal

-Every transaction output (which is a pair `(address,coin)`) is accompanied by transaction output distribution (`txOutDistr`). [`TxOutDistribution`](https://github.com/input-output-hk/cardano-sl/blob/f73d41b2bbd0a823911490974a71608fb4dbe014/txp/Pos/Txp/Core/Types.hs#L132) type is `[(StakeholderId, Coin)]` and it defines stake distribution of the output.
-Unlike balance (real amount of coins on the balance), stake gives user power to control different algorithm parts: being the slot leader, voting in update system, taking part in MPC/SSC. `txOutDistr` is an ad hoc way to delegate the stake without using more elaborate and complex delegation scheme.
-If `[]` is a set in `txOutDistr`, it is supposed to be `[(address_i, coin_i)]` (for tx out `(address_i, coin_i)`), so stake goes to where output tells.
-It is important to notice that the sum of coins in `txOutDistr` should be equal to `coin`.

 Let us now present the Bootstrap era solution:

 1. Initial `utxo` contains all the stake distributed among `gcdBootstrapStakeholders`.
-Initial `utxo` consists of `(txOut, txOutDistr)` pairs, so we just set `txOutDistr` in a way it sends all coins to `gcdBootstrapStakeholders`.
-Let `txOut = (address, coin)`.
-The distribution technique inside attributes `coin / (length gcdBootstrapStakeholders)` to every party in `gcdBootstrapStakeholders`, remainder to arbitrary `b ∈ gcdBootstrapStakeholders` (based on `hash coin`).
+Initial `utxo` consists of `(txOut, txOutDistr)` pairs, so we just set` txOutDistr` in a way it sends all coins to `gcdBootstrapStakeholders` in proportion specified in genesis block.
 2. While the Bootstrap era takes place, users can send transactions changing initial `utxo`.
-We enforce spreading `txDistr` to `gcdBootstrapStakeholders` in our wallet/client and forbid transactions that move stake out of `gcdBootstrapStakeholders` set.
+We enforce setting `txOutDistr` for each transction output to spread stake to `gcdBootstrapStakeholders` in proportion specified by genesis block.
 This effectively makes stake distribution is system constant.
 3. When the Bootstrap era is over, we disable restriction on `txOutDistr`.
+Bootstrap stakeholders will vote for Bootstrap era ending: special update proposal will be formed, where a particular constant will be set appropriately to trigger Bootstrap era end at the point update proposal gets adopted.
     System operates the same way as in Bootstrap era, but users need to explicitly state they understand owning their stake leads to responsibility to handle the node.
 For user to get his stake back he should send a transaction to delegate key(s).
 It may be the key owned by user himself or the key of some delegate (which may also be one or few of `gcdBootstrapStakeholders`).

 ### Multiple Nodes with Same Key

+To reduce the size of transactions, we want to have set of bootstrap stakeholder as small as possible.
+In principle it should be as small as number of actual parties involved (e.g. IOHK, CGG, CF each holding single key).

+This way it's handy to have secret key _$s \in gcdBootstrapStakeholders$_ can be distributed accross multiple nodes (because usual case is you want to have multiple nodes operating in different data centers to provide reliable service).

-Secret key _$s \in S$_ can be distributed accross multiple nodes, to reduce the size of transactions.
-In this case these nodes will be able run with the same secret key and to participate in the algorithm in round-robin fashion, i.e.:
+Simplest proposal to distribute key accross multiple nodes would be to run multiple nodes with the same secret key and have them participating in the algorithm in round-robin fashion, in particular:

 1. Create blocks in predefined order.
 If key is a slot leader for _$slot_1$_, _$slot_3$_ and _$slot_5$_, then _$node_0$_ creates block at _$slot_1$_, _$node_1$_ - at _$slot_3$_, and _$node_2$_ - at _$slot_5$_.